 Helena College has an Emergency Response Team (ERT), which will respond to all emergencies.

-The FRT will:
+The ERT will:

-- 1. Be the decision-making body, - 2.
-Work as a team.
+- 1. Establish the decision-making body,

+- 2. Work as a team, and

+- 3. Involve the Dean/CEO.

 Generally, the Emergency Response Team should: